alexnanchen/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 For this part of the assignment, you can ignore the missing values in the dataset.

-1. Calculate the total number of steps taken per day
+1. Make a histogram of the total number of steps taken each day

 ```r
 dfAggrSum <- aggregate(steps~date, data=df, FUN=sum)